alephcero/samplingWithR/README.md

 # samplingWithR
-Complex samplig project using R and  packages survey and sampling
+Complex sampling project using R and  packages survey and sampling.
+Sampling and estimation for totals and proportions using dummy data from Income Survey